What is EAA

 What does it cost to join a team?

-It’s free!
+It’s free (included with your tuition)!
 Most sports typically require some equipment, but they are usually not too difficult to obtain.

 Why should I take part in Skule sports?